-Abstract- This paper provides a critical analysis of the recent research wok and its impact on the overall performance of a mobile Ad hoc network.
-In this paper, we clarify some of the misconceptions in the understating of selfishness and missbehavior of nodes.
-Moreover, we propose a mathematical model that based on the time division technique to minimize the node misbehavior by avoiding unnecessary elimination of bad nodes.
+Abstract- The performance of Mobile Ad hoc networks (MANET) depends on the cooperation of all active nodes.
+However, supporting a MANET is a cost-intensive activity for a mobile node.
+From a single mobile node perspective, the detection of routes as well as forwarding packets consume local CPU time, memory, network-bandwidth, and last but not least energy.
+We believe that this is one of the main factors that strongly motivate a mobile node to deny packet forwarding for others, while at the same time use their services to deliver its own data.
+This behavior of an independent mobile node is commonly known as misbehaving or selfishness.
+A vast amount of research has already been done for minimizing malicious behavior of mobile nodes.
+However, most of them focused on the methods/techniques/algorithms to remove such nodes from the MANET.
+We believe that the frequent elimination of such missbehaving nodes never allowed a free and faster growth of MANET.
+This paper provides a critical analysis of the recent research wok and its impact on the overall performance of a MANET.
+In this paper, we clarify some of the misconceptions in the understating of selfishness and miss-behavior of nodes.
+Moreover, we propose a mathematical model that based on the time division technique to minimize the malicious behavior of mobile nodes by avoiding unnecessary elimination of bad nodes.
 Our proposed approach not only improves the resource sharing but also creates a consistent trust and cooperation (CTC) environment among the mobile nodes.
-We believe, that the proposed mathematical model not only points out the weaknesses of the recent research work but also approximates the optimal values of the critical parameters such as throughput, transmission over head, channel capacity etc. The simulation results demonstrate the success of the proposed approach that significantly minimizes the malicious nodes and consequently maximizes the overall throughput of the Ad Hoc network than the other well known schemes.
+The simulation results demonstrate the success of the proposed approach that significantly minimizes the malicious nodes and consequently maximizes the overall throughput of MANET than other well known schemes.